PaoloBezzina/SmartInvest/README.md

 # SmartInvest: An Investment Simulation Environment

-This project was made as part of an initiative to help raise awareness in young adults about the risks involved in investments.
+This project was made as part of an initiative to help raise awareness about the importance of responsible money management for young adults.

 ## Description
 The aim of this app is to educate yourself about the risks of investing blindly without any background knowledge of investing and to promote good investment practices.
-Although this is a simulation, it is based on real-life stock and cryptocurrency data nd provides a next to life simulation which will help you to become familiar with the benefits, but also the unpredictability and dangers of investments.
+Although this is a simulation, it is based on real-life stock and cryptocurrency data and provides a next to life simulation which will help you to become familiar with the benefits, but also the unpredictability and dangers of investments.

 ## Getting Started